FIVE MOST SURPRISING FINDS

 The 401(k) Participation Gap

 If visible consumption is where the money goes, the 401(k) participation gap is where the money fails to grow.
-Vanguard’s “How America Saves” report, which analyzes retirement savings behavior across five million participants in thousands of employer-sponsored plans, consistently documents a racial gap in participation rates that cannot be explained by access alone (Vanguard, How America Saves, 2023).
+Vanguard’s “How America Saves” report analyzes retirement savings behavior across five million participants in thousands of employer-sponsored plans.
+It consistently documents a racial gap in participation rates that cannot be explained by access alone (Vanguard, How America Saves, 2023).

 Among workers who have access to an employer-sponsored retirement plan with an employer match — which is, functionally, free money — Black workers are approximately 30% less likely to participate than white workers at the same income level.

 This is not a structural barrier.
 The machine is available.
 The employer is offering the match.
 The enrollment forms are identical.
-The difference is behavioral, and the behavioral difference compounds over a career into a wealth difference that dwarfs most of the structural factors that dominate the public conversation.
+The difference is behavioral, and the behavioral difference compounds over a career into a wealth difference that dwarfs most of the structural factors dominating the public conversation.

 The 401(k) Participation Gap (Same Access, Different Behavior)